 The OTDA website: http://myBenefits.ny.gov serves as a single internet portal for visitors to connect with benefits, services and work supports.
 Site visitors can learn about and be screened for an array of work supports including tax credits, SNAP, HEAP, Women Infants and Children (WIC), health insurance, and school breakfast and lunch programs, or can apply online for SNAP benefits.
-Households outside of New York City may also apply online for regular HEAP benefits.
-There are also direct links to "Resources for Working Families," and to the IRS for a listing of VITA sites by zip code.
-Since most taxpayers eligible for one work support are also likely to be eligible for other supports, district staff are strongly encouraged to provide clients with this website address or assist them with accessing the site to screen for eligibility for other work supports or apply for HEAP and SNAP benefits.
+Households outside of New York City may also apply online for TA and regular HEAP benefits.
+There are also direct links to "Resources for Working Families," and to the IRS for a list of VITA sites by ZIP code.
+Since most taxpayers eligible for one work support are likely to be eligible for other supports, district staff are strongly encouraged to provide clients with this website or assist them with accessing the site to screen for eligibility for other work supports or to apply for TA, HEAP and SNAP benefits.